theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube/edit-runtime-parameters.md

 ### Create Runtime Parameters

-Click **Edit Parameters** to create or edit dynamic runtime parameters.
+1. Click **[Edit Runtime Parameters]** in the main window of the component to create or edit dynamic runtime parameters.

-1. To display editing function for the parameters, depending on the product, click **Edit Runtime Parameters**. <br/>
 The window "Edit Runtime Parameters" opens.<br>
 ![Add parameters](/img/content/odp/odp-settings-add-parameters.png){:class="img-responsive"}<br>
 2. Click **[Add]** (1) to define parameters which can be used as placeholders for data filters.
 These placeholders need to be populated with actual values at extraction runtime.<br>